samuelbauta/samuelbauta/README.md

 <!------------------------------------------------------------------ About Me Section ----------------------------------------------------------------------------------->
 <!-- About Me Title -->
 <h2 align="center">🙎‍♂️About Me🙎‍♂️</h2>
 <h3 align="center">Hello There 👋!
-I'm An International Student From Honduras</h3>
+I'm Software Engineer from Orlando, FL</h3>

 <div align="center">

 </br>

 I am passionate about coding, open-source, and innovation.
 Always learning and exploring new technologies.
-Currently started learning of Machine Learning & AI, with a keen interest in applying these technologies to solve real-world problems.
+Currently started learning of Cloud Computing & AI, with a keen interest in applying these technologies to solve real-world problems.
 I thrive in collaborative environments and enjoy contributing

 </br>